citronneur/kerlab/README.md

 ## kerticket Kerberos Ticket Viewer

-Print information of ticket saved on disk.
+Print informations of ticket saved on disk.
 Use to convert a ticket into hashcat compatible format.

 ```
 kerticket 0.1.0